0xkaos/sandbox.miami/README.md

 ## Features

 - 🎨 Interactive 3D scene with Three.js
-- 🌌 **Hebrew Verbs Galaxy**: A data visualization of 350+ Hebrew verbs with audio pronunciation and example sentences.
+- 🌌 **Verbs Galaxy**: A data visualization of 350+ Hebrew verbs with audio pronunciation and example sentences.
 - 🔍 **Search**: Deep search capability to find verbs by root, meaning, or context.
 - 🔄 Auto-rotating torus knot with orbiting spheres
 - ✨ Particle system background